confluentinc/ksql/design-proposals/klip-63-pause-resume-persistent-queries.md

 Users may wish to pause a query for a number of reasons and then resume processing.
 As examples, users may wish to modify data pipelines built from persistent queries or to manage computational resources.

 Presently to manage processing, they would have to terminate a query and recreate it.
-This approach means that any state would have to be restored; the goal of this work is to add the capability to pause processing temporarily while allowing Kafka consumers and state stores to be retained.
+This approach means that any state would have to be recomputed; the goal of this work is to add the capability to pause processing temporarily while allowing Kafka consumers and state stores to be retained.

 ## What is in scope